Omegapoint-Norge-Academy/build-and-deploy/README.md

 ### Add a managed identity in Azure
 In this step we want to add a managed identity to our web app and assign access for that identity to `Application Configuration` and `Key Vault`

-1. Goto you web app and turn on `Identity`.
+1. Go to you web app and turn on `Identity`.
 Click `Yes` in the popup window.
 This will assign a managed identity to your application

 ![alt text](Resources/managed-identity-web-app.PNG?raw=true)

-2. Goto the `APP-BD-AppConfig` resource in Azure and select `Access control (IAM)` and click `Add` -> `Add role assignment`
+2. Go to the `APP-BD-AppConfig` resource in Azure and select `Access control (IAM)` and click `Add` -> `Add role assignment`

 ![alt text](Resources/app-config-access.PNG?raw=true)